tobiasrask/rest-services/README.md

 #### Services
 First of all you define *Service* for your app.
 In our example we defined **Example API Service**, which is listening url **/api**.
-You can have multiple services if you like.
+You can have multiple services if you like, they all have unique path.

+If you need to alter response data, just extend **RestServices** class and implement *sendResponse(err, req, res, response)* method.
+We will cover this documentation in near future.

 #### Resources